 The National Centre for Reading

-The projects are carried out in cooperation between professional teachers, preschool teachers, pedagogues and advisers, researchers and lecturers.
+Our projects are carried out in collaboration with teachers in schools, preschools and after-school programs, advisers, researchers and lecturers.

 The National Centre for Reading disseminates knowledge about literacy widely through various channels, such as www.videnomlaesning.dk, newsletters, social media, YouTube, conferences, courses and our journal, ‘Viden om Literacy’ (Knowledge about Literacy).
 Knowledge acquired from projects initiated by the centre as well as knowledge obtained through other methodological and theoretical fields is communicated in a way that puts emphasis on the centre’s many different approaches to working with and understanding literacy.